pratapds/eeg-eye-state-classification/README.md

 Aspiring Data Scientist | Machine Learning Enthusiast | Biomedical AI Learner

 This project is part of my Data Science Portfolio, showcasing practical applications of machine learning in EEG signal analysis and healthcare.

+If you found this project interesting, consider giving the repository a ⭐ on GitHub.